5 Powerful Ecommerce SEO Tips to Implement

 Building a Keyword Map

-After completing keyword research, it is time to construct a keyword map to stay organized.
+After completing keyword research, it is time to begin the process of keyword mapping in order to stay organized.
 Check for user intent by searching for each keyword on Google.
 If you are collecting keywords for a category page, ensure they populate with the keyword you are targeting.
 If you are researching keywords for a blog page, ensure that blog pages populate when you are searching for the keyword.
 You should apply the same method to every page.

 Create a list of keywords ranking for each page based on Google Search Console (GSC) data.
 Look to filter by impressions rather than clicks because hidden gems could be ranking in lower, striking distance positions.
 Once you have a list of the keywords that each category page is ranking for, you can utilize it to build a list of target keywords in the map.